TomCrypto/Ordo/README.md

 Ordo is documented for Doxygen, and you can automatically generate all documentation via `make doc`.
 The HTML documentation will be generated in `doc/html` and the LaTeX documentation will be generated in `doc/latex` (note you need `pdflatex` and a working LaTeX environment for this to work).
 Symlinks will be automatically created in the `doc` directory for your convenience.

+Note that by default, internal headers and functions (which should never be used from outside the library except in very specific cases) *are* documented.
+To disable them, set `INTERNAL_DOCS` to `NO` in the `Doxyfile`.
+This will remove all internal code from the documentation.

 How To Build
 ------------